What's Your Marketability Quotient?

 1. Speak and teach a second language.

-This video shows a Spanish class at The Orme School.
+This video shows a Spanish class at The Orme School in Mayer, Arizona.

 2. Hold specialist certifications.

 An ESL certificate or a reading specialist certificate will virtually guarantee you employment for life at many schools.
-Schools which enrol non-English speaking students frequently require those students to master English at a very high level in order to complete their academic course work with good grades.
-An ESL certified teacher is an integral part of the teaching strategy and an important element in a diverse community.
-A reading specialist can effectively remediate reading and comprehension skills allowing the language arts teachers to focus on coursework.
+Schools that enroll non-English speaking students frequently require those students to master English at a very high level to complete their academic coursework with good grades.
+An ESL-certified teacher is an integral part of the teaching strategy and an important element in a diverse community.
+A reading specialist can effectively remediate reading and comprehension skills, allowing language arts teachers to focus on coursework.

 3. Be an AP exam reader.